Sunbird-RC/gcp-devops/README.md

 - **Helm chart** - Application/Microservices deployment
 - **Cloud Build** - YAML scripts which acts as a wrapper around Terraform Deployment scripts

-The entrie Terraform deployment is divided into 3 stages -
+The entire Terraform deployment is divided into 2 stages -

 - **Pre-Config** stage
   - Create the required infra for RC deployment
 - **Setup** Stage
   - Deploy the Core RC services
-- **Post-Config** Stage
-  - Perform all post configurations like realm import and keycloak secret generation

 ### Pre-requisites